osmandapp/docs/content/osmand/plugins/contour-lines.md

 1. Go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.configure_map %}.

-2. Scroll down up to: {% data variables.ios-values.map_settings_style %}.

-3. Toggle the **Contour lines** option on.
+2. Scroll down up to {% data variables.ios-values.map_settings_style %}, and toggle on the **Contour lines** option.

 ![Terrain and Contour lines enable iOS](/assets/images/plugins/contour-lines/contour_lines_terrain_enable_ios.png)

-To show one of the **Terrain** maps for the selected profile and all downloaded areas, do the following:
+In the **iOS** version, to show one of the **Terrain** maps for the selected profile and all downloaded areas, do the following:

 1. Go to: {% data variables.ios-values.menu %} → {% data variables.ios-values.configure_map %}.

-2. Scroll down up to: {% data variables.ios-values.map_settings_overunder %}.

-3. Toggle the Terrain option on.

-4. Tap on the toggled-on Terrain option, and the context menu of the Terrain option opens, see the figure below.
+2. Scroll down up to {% data variables.ios-values.map_settings_overunder %}, toggle on the Terrain option, and tap it, to open the context menu, see the figure below.

-5. Select one of the options: either **Hillshade**, or **Slope**.
+3. Select one of the options: either **Hillshade**, or **Slope**.

 ![Hillshade, or Slope options](/assets/images/plugins/contour-lines/Terrain_menu_ios_selected.png)